The Cremator: Differences from the novel

 The film keeps most of the novel's dialogue word for word but some of the context is changed and scenes are in different order.
 Some notable differences are also apparent.
-In the movie, Kopfrking is invited to the Jewish celebration by Dr. Bettelheim while in the novel he goes disguised as a beggar.
+In the movie, Kopfrkingl is invited to the Jewish celebration by Dr. Bettelheim while in the novel he goes disguised as a beggar.
 The scene at the observatory where Kopfrkingl points out all the new buildings in Prague and their uses to the new regime, is also absent.
 In the book, the showman at the wax museum is a Greek woman but in the film, it is a slightly pudgy man with a bowtie.
 This was likely done to give Václav Stekl another role as Herz wanted some actors to play multiple roles.
 Most importantly, the novel ends with Kopfrkingl being taken away to a lunatic asylum by "angels in white" (security guards) while in the movie, the ending is much bleaker with Kopfrkingl being driven away to run the death camps.